Finances in Retirement - Investments

 Understanding How Behavioral Finance Bias Can Affect Your Investments.

-Behavioral biases in finance and investing attempt to explain why investors react emotionally instead of rationally.
+Behavioral biases in finance and investing seek to explain why investors react emotionally rather than rationally.
 Dozens of emotional biases may apply to investing.
 Let’s discuss a few more common ones that may occur during or after a market downturn.

 As investors, what are the primary reasons for making your investment decisions?